 “Hi, boys.
 I’ve been praying for you,” Anna greets us.
 “Looking forward to tonight?”

 “We’ve been practicing hymns all week with the girls.
 They all want to come.
 Maybe you can introduce them to your lost gay boys.
-They seem to like us especially.”
+They seem to especially like us .”

 Anna is pleasantly surprised we are on her side.
 Hippie has his goofy grin on.

 At the church, we set up our practice amps and mics.
 We ask the youth leader if he minds if we play hymns for everyone.
-He is wide-eye with wonder that we’re at his church.
+He is wide-eye with wonder that we are at his church.
 Naturally, any thirty something unmarried male youth leader is up on pre-teen pop music.
 He knows all about us.

 “Nothing occult, I hope,” he worries.